fonnesbeck/Bios8366/software.md

 Perhaps the easiest way to get a feature-complete version of Python on your system is to install the [Anaconda](http://continuum.io/downloads.html) distribution by Continuum Analytics.
 Anaconda is a completely free Python environment that includes includes almost 200 of the best Python packages for science and data analysis.
 Its simply a matter of downloading the installer (either graphical or command line), and running it on your system.

-Be sure to download the Python 3.4 installer, by following the **I want Python 3.4 link**
+Be sure to download the Python 3.5 installer, by following the **Python 3.5 link**

 ![get Python 3](images/getpy3.png)